LipJ01/vscode-literate-comments/README.md

-# Comments as Markdown
+# Literate Comments

+This is a fork of the now unmaintained [Comments as Markdown](https://marketplace.visualstudio.com/items?itemName=anton-uramer.literate-comments) extension by Anton Uramer.

 Implements [literate programming](https://en.wikipedia.org/wiki/Literate_programming) for any language, by treating any document as Markdown.

 ## Features

-Run one of the "Comments as Markdown" commands.
+Run one of the "Literate Comments" commands.
 Any comments will be rendered as Markdown.
 The remaining code will be wrapped in code blocks.

 This extension utilizes the standard VS Code Markdown preview,